spectrocloud/librarium/content/docs/13-vertex/03-install-using-helm-chart.md

 import Tooltip from "shared/components/ui/Tooltip";
 import Tabs from 'shared/components/ui/Tabs';

-# Helm Chart Mode
+# Helm Chart Mode (Not yet modified for VerteX)

-You can use the Palette Helm Chart to install Palette in a multi-node Kubernetes cluster in your production environment.
+You can use the Palette Helm Chart to install Palette VerteX in a multi-node Kubernetes cluster in your production environment.

 This installation method is common in secure environments with restricted network access that prohibits using Palette SaaS.
 Review our [architecture diagrams](/architecture/networking-ports) to ensure your Kubernetes cluster has the necessary network connectivity for Palette to operate successfully.